 5. Remove any excess water and transfer sweet potato to the bowl of a food processor, along with the rest of the filling ingredients.
 Blitz on high – scraping down sides as needed – until the mixture is smooth.
 Set aside.

-6. Pre-heat oven to 350° F. Lightly grease rims and surface of a 9.5 inch pie pan with coconut oil.
+6. Pre-heat oven to 350° F. Lightly grease rims and surface of a 9.5-inch pie pan with coconut oil.

-7. To roll out dough, grab two large sheets of parchment paper.
+7. To roll out the dough, grab two large sheets of parchment paper.
 Place one on the counter and dust it with cassava flour.
 Plop dough round on top, and dust with flour as well.
-Cover with second sheet of paper.
+Cover with the second sheet of paper.
 Tip: For even rolling, roll out from the middle towards one direction, rotate, and roll in a different direction.
 Do this until the dough is large enough to cover the surface of the pie pan.

-8. To transfer dough to pan, place pan upside down on the dough, and flip the parchment paper so that the dough lands in the pan.
+8. To transfer dough to the pan, place pan upside down on the dough, and flip the parchment paper so that the dough lands in the pan.
 There will likely be some holes in the crust – that’s okay.
 Patch them up with excess dough using wet fingers to mold it back together – it doesn’t have to be fine art.

-9. Bake empty crust in pre-heated oven for 10 minutes.
+9. Bake empty crust in preheated oven for 10 minutes.

 11. Allow the pie to rest on a cooling rack for at least an hour and a half before trying to cut into it.
-However, I recommend allowing the pie to rest for two hours at room temp, then refrigerating it overnight before serving.
+However, I recommend allowing the pie to rest for two hours at room temp, then refrigerate it overnight before serving.

 Use a sharp paring knife to cut into slices.
 Serve as is, or with vanilla ice cream made from coconut milk, coconut whipped cream, a sprinkle of cinnamon, and/or a pinch of smoked salt.
 The options are limitless.

 This classic pie looks as tasty as it is, and beyond being vegan – it’s gluten-free, lectin-light and sugar-free.
-Amazing.
+Amazing!

 But there are important things this pie does not skip – a scrumptious, flaky crust and dense, sweet filling!
 And a crunchy pecan topping that really kicks it up a notch.